essamabd03/MusicMatchApp/test/METRICS.md

   - Success rate of album rating task: Track the completion of album rating tasks through Firestore event logging,  identifying successful submissions and failures.
   - Average time to add an album to a playlist: Time-stamp the start and completion of adding an album using Firebase  Analytics, then calculate the average duration.
   - Error rate during task completion: Implement error tracking in the app's code that reports to Firebase Crashlytics, enabling us to monitor and reduce the error rate.
+- Retention Rate
+  - Take analytics of when a user signs up, and their last login, if more than an x amount of days since last login, user was not retained, else, user is retained.
+Retention rate is calculated by taking retained users divided     by total users within our backend database (Firebase)
+- Session Length
+  - We record the amount of time a user spends on the application in a session.
+To get average session length, get total sessions and total amount of time user has spent, then divide time by total sessions
+- Error Rate
+  - Take how many times a user presses on a button, and if an error occurs, record that.
+Take total errors and divide by the number of clicks to calculate the rate at which a user will face an error.